 Remove belt keeper

-Crank over engine slowly while forcing belt across the pulley, continue to turn over the engine until the belt is free
+Crank over engine slowly while forcing belt across the pulley, and continue to turn over the engine until the belt is free

 Turn snowblower upwards onto auger bin